GhumanNavneet/AML-Service-Labs/visual-studio-code/README5.md

 13. From the Workspace dropdown, select your Azure Machine Learning Workspace.<br/>
 14. From the Image dropdown, select the machine learning image you recently deployed.<br/>
 ![Machine Learning module](./images/05.png)

 15. Select Next.<br/>
 16. Back in the Set Modules step, select **Next**.<br/>
 17. In the Specify Routes step, copy the **JSON** below into the text box.
 The first **route** transports messages from the temperature sensor to the machine learning module via the "amlInput" endpoint, which is the endpoint that all Azure Machine Learning modules use.
 The second **route** transports messages from the machine learning module to IoT Hub.
-In this route, `amlOutput` is the endpoint that all Azure Machine Learning modules use to output data, and `$upstream` denotes IoT Hub.
+In this route, `amlOutput` is the endpoint that all Azure Machine Learning modules use to output data, and `$upstream` denotes IoT Hub.<br/>
 ```
 {
     "routes": {